evernost/classAB/README.md

-# A study on the _mysterious_ class AB amplifier
+# A study on the class AB amplifier

 It's pretty common in literature to depict the class B and AB amplifiers as two bipolar transistors conducting alternatively as the input signal varies.
 The NPN takes care of the upper wave while the PNP handles the negative part.

 [TODO: add schematic]

-The difference between class AB and class B consists in a subtle biasing that *pre-heats* (so to speak) the two transistors, thus avoiding the infamous **cross-over distortion**.
+Class B and class AB differ in a subtle biasing that *pre-heats* the two transistors, thus avoiding the infamous **cross-over distortion** in a class B.

-Assuming the cross-over is dealt with properly (resistor, diodes, 'rubber diode', etc.), I've always been puzzled by how nicely **the handover goes between the two transistors** as the input crosses zero.
+Assuming the cross-over issue is dealt with properly (resistors, diodes, 'rubber diode', etc.) I've always been puzzled by how nicely **the handover goes between the two transistors** as the input crosses zero.
 How come it works so well without any bumps?

-Moreover, as the input goes high, one of the transistors completely **turns OFF** without advserse consequences on the output.
+Moreover, as the input get higher in magnitude, one of the transistors **turns OFF** seamlessly along the way.
+Nothing is visible on the output signal.
+How come?

-Observing each transistor individually, I don't expect much linearity in their behaviour.
+How is that possible with such non-linear devices?
-But some _magic_ is happening here, making the output just follow the input, nice and smoothly.
+It's as if the transistors **knew** how to realise the handover and act as a whole as a perfect voltage follower.

-## Case 1: no series resistors on the emitter
+## Case 1: class AB, no emitter resistor

 ### Small signal analysis